 I’ve always had a vivid imagination.
 This imagination led to me becoming something of a storyteller growing up.
 And by storyteller, I mean liar.
 It probably started by trying to get out of trouble; and because it worked (or at least delayed the inevitable), it led to more lying.
 About other things.
 About everything.
 Don’t get me wrong, I wasn’t a bad kid.
 I just had truth issues.
 I think my mom resented my imagination because of where it took me.

 I’ve recently read some things about the correlation between creativity and dishonesty.
-From this (confusing) Huffington Post article on the subject, to my friend Ben Kunz’s (expertly positioned) Google+ post, the idea of creativity and dishonesty is something I’ve always thought about.
-Especially considering my childhood – and the fact that I’m an advertising copywriter.
+From this (confusing) Huffington Post article on the subject, to my friend Ben Kunz’s Google+ post, the idea of creativity and dishonesty is something I’ve always thought about.
+Especially considering my childhood–and the fact that I’m an advertising copywriter.

 I remember telling my mother that I was going into advertising.
 Her response was something like, “That’s fitting.”
 We don’t have such a great reputation in advertising for telling the truth.
 Which is a damn shame.
-I mean, if you lie about something – you do more damage than good.
-It doesn’t work to lie.
-And even if it does in the short term, building a reputation as an agency or creative person who relies on lying as a creative tactic – yeah, that’s not going to last.
+I mean, if you lie about something–you do more damage than good.
+Lying doesn’t work.
+And even if it does in the short term, building a reputation as an agency or creative person who relies on lying as a creative tactic–yeah, that’s not going to last.

-I’ve never lied about a client’s product or service – ever.
+I’ve never lied about a client’s product or service.
+Ever.
 I firmly believe that there’s a sellable truth in everything.
 The first trick is discovering the sellable truth.
 The second trick is articulating that truth so that people mobilize.
-And no, this isn’t easy (it’s way easier to lie).
+And no, this isn’t easy.
 It requires the use of innovation.
-I rely on my imagination to help rearrange existing truths (facts) to solve problems that mobilize hearts, brains and money.
+I rely on my imagination to help rearrange existing truths (facts) to solve problems that mobilize hearts, brains, and wallets.
 And it’s not dishonest at all.
-Though I’ve definitely done it for dishonest people.
+Though, unfortunately, I have done it for dishonest people.